 Sand the cut edges with an 80-grit sanding sponge—a fairly rough grit necessary to remove the rough edges.
 By holding the sanding sponge at a 45-degree angle to the side of the board, you’ll be able to give the edge a slight bevel while smoothing away roughness.
 This is called “sanding a chamfer,” and the process will help accentuate the visible line between the boards after they’re installed.

 STEP 6: Paint your shiplap boards.

-Paint the boards before you attempt to install shiplap using a brush or paint roller and a good quality interior paint, being sure to cover the face of the boards along with the edges and the ends.
+Paint the plywood boards (now, prior to installation) using a brush or paint roller and a good quality interior paint, being sure to cover the face of the boards along with the edges and the ends.
 Let the paint dry completely.

 STEP 7: Sand and apply a second coat of paint.

 Lightly sand the surface of the boards with 400-grit sandpaper to remove tiny bits of dust that may have stuck to the paint when it was wet and to smooth the wood grain (paint tends to raise bare wood grain slightly).
 Then, brush or roll on the second coat of paint and let it dry completely.